 The first activity on site will be the bathymetric and UXO surveys.
 A proof dig at the pile line will also be carried out.
 Following this, the temporary piers will be installed following Red7 Marine's method statement.
-All piles will be driven by the crawler crane mounted on a spud leg barge.
-A jack-up barge will act as a piling gate where accessible.
+All piles will be driven by the crawler crane mounted on a jack-up barge.
 In the case of the 4 most northern piles, a landside excavator will act as the piling gate.
+For the remainder of the piles the excavator will be mounted on the jack-up barge where it will also act as a piling gate.
+A supply barge will operate adjacent to the jack-up barge to store the piles.
+Where necessary for the spud leg piles at Barnes Pier, the excavator will be mounted on the supply barge.

 Non-percussive piling methods will be used to install the tubular piles.
-Soft-start vibratory piling methods (high-frequency, variable moment resonant free vibratory hammer) will be used instead to embed the piles ~4m into the riverbed, therefore, the noise and vibratory effects will be significantly reduced and less harmful to the surroundings.
+Soft-start vibratory piling methods (high-frequency, variable moment resonant free vibratory hammer) will be used instead to embed the piles

+~4m into the riverbed, therefore, the noise and vibratory effects will be significantly reduced and less harmful to the surroundings.
 Piles will be driven dry where possible, and in the minimum water level possible where not possible.
 The plant requires a minimum water depth of 2 m to safely carry out the works.
 The methodology utilises low water piling techniques to reduce noise and vibration effects throughout the works.

-Figure 1.2: Proposed temporary Hammersmith ferry location
+Figure 1.3: General arrangement of the temporary ferry project